Injured In Bus Accident In Michigan: Can I Sue?

 Giving them signed authorizations, or a statement, or a chance to assess your vehicle, may in the long run hurt your claim.

-If you have been injured in a bus accident in Michigan and would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you or a loved one was injured in a crash in Michigan, call now (800) 968-1001 for a free consultation with an experienced bus accident lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.